Private convertible tour through Lisbon

 Stop 7 Pass by

-The square is located in the south on the Tagus River and is still known in Portuguese as the Terreiro do Paço (Palace Courtyard), as it housed the Paço da Ribeira until it was destroyed in the great Lisbon earthquake of 1755
+The square is located in the south on the Tagus River and is still known in Portuguese as Terreiro do Paço (palace courtyard), as it was home to the Paço da Ribeira until it was destroyed in the great Lisbon earthquake of 1755.

 8